BOSTONE069/Python-Programming/README.md

 # Python-Programming
-This is python programming pratice files
+This is python programming pratice files from CS50 and ALX Software Engineering